pstroe/chartering-new-realms-2024/chapter1.md

 Includes error handling for incomplete/incorrect XML schema where it parses the the erroneous file as TXT format.
 """

+import xml.etree.ElementTree as ET import random import re import os import pandas as pd from collections import OrderedDict

+"""Script to evaluate all XML output files in a folder against its original.
+Includes error handling for incomplete/incorrect XML schema where it parses the the erroneous file as TXT format.
+"""

 # Path to the folder containing XML files
-xml_folder_path = 'chapter1_ZA-content/gold_standard'  # Replace with the actual folder path containing XML files
+xml_folder_path = 'test_objects/31.12'  # Replace with the actual folder path containing XML files
-txt_file_path = 'chapter1_ZA-content/gold_standard'  # Replace with the actual path to your TXT file
+txt_file_path = 'test_objects/uh_25.02.txt'  # Replace with the actual path to your TXT file

 # Open the original file and reads its content, this serves as comparator for the processed XML files.
 with open(txt_file_path, 'r', encoding='utf-8') as file: